ivopetkov/data-object/README.md

 ## Documentation

-Full [documentation](https://github.com/ivopetkov/data-object/blob/master/docs/markdown/index.md) is avaiable as part of this repository.
+Full [documentation](https://github.com/ivopetkov/data-object/blob/master/docs/markdown/index.md) is available as part of this repository.

 ## License
 This project is licensed under the MIT License.
 See the [license file](https://github.com/ivopetkov/data-object/blob/master/LICENSE) for more information.